Lead Opinion

 Because Officer Chouinard was well acquainted with Miss Reed, he dispensed with the necessity of identification.
 However, he did inform Miss Reed of the purpose of their visit—to conduct a search pursuant to the terms of her probation.
 At this time petitioner asked one of the officers present if he had a search warrant.
 The officer thereupon, correctly, replied, “No, we don’t need one.”
 The search was then initiated.

 Officer Chouinard proceeded to the back bedroom of the house along with Sergeant Snook.
 That bedroom had been identified by Miss Reed as her own.
 In this bedroom, as in the other bedroom, the officers saw a few garments which could be described as male clothing.
 They consisted of some trousers and shirts (ownership not identified).
-More importantly, the officers discovered a usable quantity of heroin in a jewel box which had been placed “in the top” of a dresser, and a hypodermic kit which was contained in a leather pouch lying on the floor in a corner of the bedroom near its entrance.
+More importantly, the officers discovered a usable quantity of heroin in a jewel box which had been placed “in the top” of a dresser, and a hypodermic kit which was contained in a leather pouch lying on the floor in a comer of the bedroom near its entrance.
 Amounts of marijuana were also found in a stationery box inside a drawer in the living room.
-Some papers, including a pawn ticket bearing petitioner‘s name, were also discovered in a desk in that room.
+Some papers, including a pawn ticket bearing petitioner’s name, were also discovered in a desk in that room.

 After proper admonition, Miss Reed admitted ownership of the marijuana, but denied knowledge of the heroin.
-Petitioner made no statement at this time, but subsequently stated that he stayed at the house on weekends.
+Petitioner made no statement at this time, but subsequently stated that he -stayed at the house on weekends.
 Thereupon, petitioner and Linda Reed were arrested for the illegal possession of heroin, marijuana and narcotics paraphernalia.

 1. Entry and search were legal.

-Petitioner cites no authority holding that where, as here, officers have the right to enter and search a probationer‘s residence, they must first announce that they are police officers and must reinforce the probationer‘s preexisting consent with a renewal thereof and secure the additional consent of the nonprobationer cotenant as well.
+Petitioner cites no authority holding that where, as here, officers have the right to enter and search a probationer’s residence, they must first announce that they are police officers and must reinforce the probationer’s preexisting consent with a renewal thereof and secure the additional consent of the nonprobationer co-tenant as well.
 Because most of the cases dealing with entries grounded upon the consent of one joint occupant

 If the record showed that any of the containers searched belonged solely to the petitioner and not to Miss Reed or they disclosed some indication of that possibility and the officers should have been on notice that they were intruding into the property of some third person, there might then be a question of their good faith in opening them, were it not for the fact that some narcotics and paraphernalia were in plain sight and furnished probable cause for search even as to the third person.
 Similarly, if the record disclosed any inference that the purpose of the officers’ intervention was to secure evidence that would implicate petitioner in crime, the posture of the search would be different and the antecedent probationer cotenant’s consent might not then operate “to allow the opening of her personal receptacles somehow to produce evidence against” him, as is said in the dissenting opinion.
 But these factors are not present in the record.

-Petitioner‘s contention that as to him (a probationer‘s cotenant) contraband that is discovered during an otherwise lawful search of jointly occupied premises must be excluded absent evidence of his express consent or proof of knowledge on his part of the terms of probation (an element that would be virtually impossible to prove) ignores the rationale of the exclusionary rules developed in this area of constitutional law, namely, that it is beneath the dignity of a court of law to receive in evidence that which is secured by lawless police activity and thus abet “lawless enforcement of the law” (People v.
-Cahan (1955) 44 Cal.2d 434, 449 [282 P.2d 905, 50 A.L.R.2d 513]).
-Where coercion, subterfuge or other lawlessness on the part of a police agency is not involved, the dignity of the law is not compromised.
-The legerdemain involved in the transformation of a single search and property into two disparate searches and prop-
+Petitioner’s contention that as to him (a probationer’s cotenant) contraband that is discovered during an otherwise lawful search of jointly occupied premises must be excluded absent evidence of his express consent or proof of knowledge on his part of the terms of probation (an element that would be virtually impossible to prove) ignores the rationale of the exclusionary rules developed in this area of constitutional law, namely, that it is beneath the dignity of a court of law to receive in evidence that which is secured by lawless police activity and thus abet “lawless enforcement of the law” (People v.
+Cahan (1955)

 2 Probable cause.